redvers/aoc2023/day1/README.md

       try
 ```

-We set the ASCII value of the character at the location indicated by index.
+We get the ASCII value of the character at the location indicated by index.

 ```pony
         let s: U8 = line'.at_offset(index.isize())?